mongolab/mongoctl/README.md

     status                    - retrieve status of server
     list-servers              - show list of configured servers show-server               - show server's configuration
+    tail-log                  - tails a server's log file resync-secondary          - Resyncs a secondary member

   Cluster Commands:
     configure-cluster         - initiate or reconfigure a cluster list-clusters             - show list of configured clusters show-cluster              - show cluster's configuration

+  Miscellaneous:
+    print-uri                 - prints connection URI for a server or cluster

 See 'mongoctl <command> --help' for more help on a specific command.
 ```